msharris86-amex/Neighbor-analysis/README.md

 # Neighbor-analysis

-**Key Takeaways**
-Search position is the biggest conversion driver - focus SEO efforts on top 5 positions Most factors have modest impact - conversion rates are relatively consistent across categories Seasonal and temporal patterns exist - update our paid adds on given days/months The analysis shows that while there are conversion differences across various factors, search position has the most significant impact on conversion rates, making it the primary focus for optimization efforts.

-**Strategic Recommendations**
+**Key Recommendations**
-High-Impact Optimizations:
-Focus on top 5 search positions - biggest conversion driver Optimize for relevance sorting - Ratings are more important than winning out in price Target September for campaigns - there is a lull in the summer followed by a peak in Q3
+1. Focus on top 5 search positions - Do some SEO for better positions in search results.
+2. Optimize for relevance sorting - Ratings are more important than winning out in price.
+Do not skimp on the little things to save money.
+3. Target September for campaigns - there is a lull in the summer followed by a peak in Q3.
+Target Campaigns during this time.

-Medium-Impact Optimizations:
-Promote amenity-based searches - list clearly all amenities.
-Monday marketing focus - highest converting day
+**Additional data to strengthen analysis** revenue/profit from each reservation to determine where to focus actual ratings on the listings actual price on the listing session length on the views, how long is the user spending on each step host data- do they have ratings? mulitle listings?
+User demographic data for profiling user lifetime value - repeat bookers when making a reservation when do we have people drop off in the process? any competitor data.
+Do our conversion rates stack up to theirs?
+Meta Data like a data dictionary that explained all the Variables

-Analysis of the conversion rate of different variables
+**Detailed analysis of the conversion rate of different variables**

     1. Search Position (Most Important Factor)
     Best positions: 1-5 (4.23% conversion rate)